foureyes/csci-ua.0480-fall2016-007/homework/deploy.markdown

 ## Final Project Deployment

-These instructions detail deployment to i6. __If you'd like to deploy elsewhere (your own server, Heroku, GitHub Pages, etc.), please let me know by email / message via NYU Classes.__
+These instructions detail deployment to i6. __If you'd like to deploy elsewhere (your own server, Heroku, AWS, etc.), please let me know by email / message via NYU Classes.__ Heroku has been an option that students have used in the past because of the good [introductory documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and [deployment tutorial](https://devcenter.heroku.com/articles/deploying-nodejs).

-Deployment involves the following steps:
+Deployment __to i6__ involves the following steps:

 1. Finding your assigned port numbers in NYU Classes
 2. Logging in to i6 and prepping your home directory